groves/groves.github.io/content/posts/joy_of_text.md

 ---

 Text goes back nearly to the beginning of computing.
-As soon as we could move past raw binary, we added it.
+As soon as we could move past binary, we added it.
 Despite huge advances in what we can display, it's stuck around as a primary interface.
 It efficiently conveys information and requires minimal capabilities to produce and display.